jiangsheng/jiangsheng.github.io/docs/blogs/2005/01/sentence-combining.rst

 .. meta::
    :description: Exercise 5.
-Sentence Combining
+Sentence Combining A coin is a piece of metal that has a certain weight.
+It has the mark of the people who issued it.
+The Lydians were a powerful pe

 Sentence Combining
 ===============================